lunarmodules/Penlight/doc/manual/01-introduction.md

 Splitting a string using a delimiter is a fairly common operation, hence `split`.

-Utility functions like `is_callable` and `is_type` help with identifying what kind of animal you are dealing with.
-Obviously, a function is callable, but an object can be callable as well if it has overriden the `__call` metamethod.
+Utility functions like `is_type` help with identifying what kind of animal you are dealing with.
 The Lua `type` function handles the basic types, but can't distinguish between different kinds of objects, which are all tables.
 So `is_type` handles both cases, like `is_type(s,"string")` and `is_type(ls,List)`.